RackSec/unclogged/README.md

   need to set up a real syslog server; just see what comes out the other end.
-- You can also use Clojure-like shorthand for severities, facilities and the like, for example, you can use `:info` (short for `:informational`, the name e used in the spec, which also works) or even `"INFO"` instead of having to remember that that's severity 6.
+- You can also use Clojure-like shorthand for severities, facilities and the like, for example, you can use `:info` (short for `:informational`, the name used in the spec, which also works) or even `"INFO"` instead of having to remember that that's severity 6.
 - You can log strings or structured messages; they'll be serialized appropriately regardless.